girder/viime/joss/paper.md

-Before statistical analysis is performed, the imputed dataset is passed through a series of optional, user-configurable preprocessing steps including normalization (Min Max, Sum, Reference Sample, Weight/Volume), transformation (Log10, Log2, Square Root, Cube Root), and scaling (Autoscaling, Pareto Scaling, Range Scaling, Vast Scaling, Level Scaling).
+Before statistical analysis is performed, the imputed dataset is passed through a series of optional, user-configurable preprocessing steps including normalization (min max, sum, reference Sample, weight/volume), transformation (log base 10, log base 2, square root, cube root), and scaling (autoscaling, Pareto Scaling, range scaling, vast scaling, level scaling).
 All preprocessing functions were programmed in R. After preprocessing, the dataset is ready for input into the analysis methods.